spencerclingo/startup/notes.md

 My IP address is: 34.195.212.79
 I've done this before, but I have not ssh'ed into the system before to access the files.

 ➜  ssh -i [key pair file] ubuntu@[yourdomainnamehere]

 ## Caddy

-No problems worked just like it said in the [instruction](https://github.com/webprogramming260/.github/blob/main/profile/webServers/https/https.md).
+No problems.
+It worked just like it said in the [instructions](https://github.com/webprogramming260/.github/blob/main/profile/webServers/https/https.md).

 ## HTML